 The Judicial Council is comprised of 7 voting members, each appointed for four years by the ASOSU President and confirmed by the Senate.
 Internally, the JC elects a JC Chair to help facilitate meetings and guide the rest of members.
 Writs of Inquiries are brought before the JC pertaining to ASOSU guiding documents, and the JC exercises thorough and timely deliberation on the matter before issuing a Judicial Council Opinion.
 The opinions of the JC are absolute, insofar as an appeal isn't filed that could bring forth new information or challenge the ruling.

 The head of the Judicial Branch who oversees its functions, heads meetings, and aids in unofficial opinions or minor interpretations of ASOSU's guiding documents.
-They are elected internally within the body, and help act as a liaision between the JC and the rest of ASOSU.
+They are elected internally within the body, and help act as a liaison between the JC and the rest of ASOSU.

 The Judicial Council Vice Chair helps step in when the Judicial Council Chair is incapable and performs other duties as assigned.
 This position is also internally elected within the body.

-The Court Clerk takes meeting minutes and organizes them for the Judicial Councilors and others to access.
+The Court Clerk takes meeting minutes and organizes them for the Judicial Councilors and others to access. *The ASOSU Records Clerk attends Judicial Council Meetings and takes minutes during the proceedings.

 All Councilors are responsible for interpreting the ASOSU Constitution and Statutes, and all act as equal voting members in the body.
 They are appointed by the ASOSU President and confirmed by the ASOSU Senate for a four year term.